 If you plan to finance any part of your urgent care business, you will also use the financial predictions you build to show potential lenders that the industry is stable and the odds that the business will succeed are greater than the risk that it will fail.

 In addition to providing revenue predictions, you will also need to map out all your projected expenses.
 Calculating expected profits and losses (P&L) will help you determine your funding requirements for the next five years.
-It will be important to provide potential lenders or investors a detailed description of how you’ll use your funds, including fixed and variable costs.
+It will be important to provide potential lenders or investors with a detailed description of how you’ll use your funds, including fixed and variable costs.

 Fixed costs include initial investment expenditures like build-out costs, furniture, fixtures, and equipment, plus fixed monthly payments like rent and utilities.
 Variable costs include things like a marketing budget, product purchases (inventory), and payroll.